viraltux/ForecastData.jl/README.md

 In general time series available in ForecastData will be "unique" in one of these two ways:
 - They are a combination of publicly available datasets (e.g. `london` dataset)
-- They are a publicly available datasets with some preparation to facilitate their use (e.g. `quakes` dataset)
+- They are publicly available datasets with some preparation to facilitate their use (e.g. `quakes` dataset)

 Simple publicly available datasets will not be generally considered, for instance [R](https://cran.r-project.org) datasets like  `AirPassengers` will not be stored in ForecastData since they can be easily accessed via [RCall](https://github.com/JuliaInterop/RCall.jl).